-Satan attempts to trip up Jesus, to get him to disobey God the Father.
-So he tempts Jesus.
-A quick word about temptation.
-We are tempted by our evil desires.
+A quick word about temptation: We are tempted by our evil desires.
 But God isn't tempted by evil.
 That's what James 1:13-15 says:

-13 When tempted, no one should say, "God is tempting me."
-For God cannot be tempted by evil, nor does he tempt anyone; 14 but each one is tempted when, by his own evil desire, he is dragged away and enticed.
-15 Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death.
+13 Let no one say when he is tempted, "I am being tempted by God," for God cannot be tempted with evil, and he himself tempts no one.
+14 But each person is tempted when he is lured and enticed by his own desire.
+15 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.

 The Bible also states clearly that Jesus is God.
 He has a divine nature, and when he became man, he added a human nature.
-Jesus, as the God-man, cannot be tempted by evil.
-But Satan tries to tempt him by appealing to his status as the Son of God.
+Jesus, as the God-man, cannot be tempted by anything evil within him,